mets/METS-primer/cookbook/Embedding binary data in METS.md

 # Embedding binary data in METS: `<binData>`

 The METS `<binData>` elements serve as wrappers for base64 encoded binary content.
-METS implementers would use this element when they wish to include non-xml metadata or digital content directly in the METS document.
+This element can be used to include non-xml metadata or digital content directly in the METS document.
+This is only recommended for relatively small files.

 A `<binData>` element as described above can appear in each of the following contexts.
 ## Context 1: The `<mdWrap>` element of elements of the `mdType`